-The purpose of this section is to allow designated officers within a public authority to make assessments on requested information under the RTI Act to ensure there is an unburdened resource dedicated to providing the public with access to information.
+The purpose of this section is to allow designated officers within a public authority to make assessments on requested information under the RTI Act on behalf of the principal officer or Minister who are unlikely to have requisite availability of time.
 It also extends the protections granted by the Act for an RTI decision maker to RTI delegates.